kytta/www/content/uses.md

 I think I have more apps from F-Droid, than from the Play Store.
 Not that easy to achieve while living in Germany, if you ask me!

-On it, I use **[Mull]** as my web browser.
-It's basically Firefox without proprietary blobs and with settings from Tor and arkenfox.
-I don't see much difference from Firefox or Fennec, so I guess it's a good thing.
+On it, I use **[Fennec]** as my web browser.
+It's basically Firefox built freshly from source, with some proprietary bits and tracking removed.

 The email client I use is **[K-9 Mail]**.
 I am thrilled about it being acquired by Thunderbird and I can't wait for the two apps to get a better integration